rhoeunpark/PROJECT4-Classifying_Protests_By_State_Response/README.md

 - **‘stateresponse1’ - stateresponse7’**

    - There were 7 state response columns, meaning that for each protest, there could be up to 7 state responses recorded.
-The 7 response types (in order of severeness), were:
+The 7 response types (in order of severity), were:
       - killings
       - shootings
       - beatings